 I’m currently re-reading The Sea, The Sea, the 1978 Booker winner, Iris Murdoch’s 19th novel.
 I read it over 40 years ago!
 Since my recently completed creative writing course I now recognise that it is written entirely in the first person.
 I’ve written a short piece in this style, below, to see how it goes.
 It occurred to me as I wrote it that as an exercise and the freedom my chosen story line gives me I could use it as a vehicle to write about all sorts of things however rambling.
-It could make a valuable compliment to the other exercise I’m doing, a growing document with 15 to 30 minutes random writing in it every day, whenever practicable.
+It could make a valuable complement to the other exercise I’m doing, a growing document with 15 to 30 minutes random writing in it every day, whenever practicable.
 This is now 82 pages and 63,000 words long.
 I’ve been doing this for nearly 4 months and have accumulated over 100 short pieces of random writings some of which have already proven to be a useful resource.

 My name is Michael Borrowdale and I am a recovering sociologist.
 There is more I could, and will, tell about myself but I’m not sure how much and in any case how interesting anyone would find it.
 This is the first paragraph of a journal, maybe a diary, perhaps a memoir, I really don’t know at the moment.
 I will be writing this as a record of some sort and no doubt time will tell if it eventually fits any particular confessional or revelatory genre.
 For the moment it is enough that I write if not regularly at least frequently.